Pixofield/keyshapejs/README.md

 If the parameter is given, then the current time is set to it.

+It is possible to pass in a marker name to use its time.

-    var millisecs = tl.time();    // gets the current time of the 'tl' timeline object tl.time(2300);                // sets the current time to 2.3 seconds
+    var millisecs = tl.time();    // gets the current time of the 'tl' timeline object tl.time(2300);                // sets the current time to 2.3 seconds tl.time("my-marker");         // sets the current time to the marker's time

 ### timeline.state()